 Straight-line depreciation is the most widely used and simplest method.
 It is a method of distributing the cost evenly across the useful life of the asset.
 The following is the formula:

-Double declining-balance is the most widely used in the declining balance method, which has a depreciation rate that is twice the value of straight line method for the first year.
-With the double declining balance method, the salvage value is not included in the annual depreciation.
-The depreciation will stop once the book value reached the salvage value.
+Double declining balance is the most widely used declining balance depreciation method, which has a depreciation rate that is twice the value of straight line depreciation for the first year.
+Use a depreciation factor of two when doing calculations for double declining balance depreciation.
+Regarding this method, salvage values are not included in the calculation for annual depreciation.
+However, depreciation stops once book values drop to salvage values.

 Units of Production Depreciation Method

-With this method, the depreciation is expressed by the total number of units produced v.s. the total number of units that asset can produce.
+With this method, the depreciation is expressed by the total number of units produced vs. the total number of units that the asset can produce.